Vikas-2025/Virtual_TryON/README.md

-# Virtual_TryON
+# Virtual TryON
-Virtual Clothing TrialON Project

-What is Virtual TryON.ai ??
+Welcome to the Virtual TryON project!
+This is an innovative platform that allows users to virtually try on clothing using advanced computer vision and augmented reality (AR) technologies.

+## About Virtual TryON

-Virtual trial of clothing allows users to digitally try on outfits without physically wearing them.
-Using augmented reality or computer vision technology, users can see how different clothes fit and look on their virtual avatars or live video feed.
-This technology provides an interactive and immersive shopping experience, helping users make informed decisions about their purchases and reducing the need for returns.
-It offers convenience, saves time, and enhances the overall shopping experience by enabling users to visualize and evaluate clothing options accurately.
+Virtual TryON revolutionizes the shopping experience by enabling users to try on different outfits digitally without needing to physically wear them.
+Users can visualize how clothes fit and look on their virtual avatars or live video feeds in real time.
+This interactive experience helps shoppers make informed purchasing decisions, minimizes returns, and saves time, providing a seamless and enhanced shopping experience.

+## Key Features

+- **Real-Time Clothing Simulation**: View how outfits look on your avatar instantly.
+- **Immersive Shopping Experience**: Explore different styles, fits, and colors as if you were in a physical store.
+- **Reduced Returns**: Make more informed purchase decisions to minimize returns.
+- **Easy Navigation**: Intuitive interface for seamless browsing and trying on clothes.

-Command to Run App
+## How to Run the App

+To run the Virtual TryON app:

+1. Make sure you have the necessary dependencies installed.
+You may need to install them using pip:
+    ```shell
+    pip install -r requirements.txt
+    ```

+2. Launch the app using the following command:
+    ```shell
-Stramlit run app.py
+    streamlit run app.py
+    ```

+3. Open your browser and navigate to the provided URL to access the app.